Spacial/awesome-csirt/README.md

   - [Welcome to Stealthbits Attack Catalog](https://attack.stealthbits.com/): Adversary techniques for credential theft and data compromise.
   - [Splunk Attack Range](https://github.com/splunk/attack_range): A tool that allows you to create vulnerable instrumented local or cloud environments to simulate attacks against and collect the data into Splunk.
   - [attack-scripts](https://github.com/mitre-attack/attack-scripts/): Scripts and a (future) library to improve users' interactions with the ATT&CK content.
+  - [Windows-specific MITRE ATT&CK techniques application control prevention assessment.](https://gist.github.com/mgraeber-rc/6abcde0c0b19c0be0b8072876bf24941)  This is a first attempt to assess the extent to which application control solutions would mitigate/prevent attack techniques.
+Note: this highly subjective assessment assumes a system that enforces an application control solution that at a minimum allows all Windows-signed code to execute and any line of business applications.
+It does not make assumptions about blocking built-in abusable applications.
 - [DeTTECT](https://github.com/rabobank-cdc/DeTTECT): Detect Tactics, Techniques & Combat Threats
 - [Awesome Honeypots](https://github.com/paralax/awesome-honeypots): A curated list of awesome honeypots, plus related components and much more, divided into categories such as Web, services, and others, with a focus on free and open source projects.
 - [Blue Team Fundamentals](https://securitybytes.io/blue-team-fundamentals-4ee226368b7b)